REACH: Europe's Chemical Regulation Takes Off?

 Gray contributed to the public relations effort opposing REACH in Europe and in the U.S., representing a lobby reflexively opposed to REACH, who denigrates the regulation as having an exorbitant cost of implementation that will result in national economic meltdown for the US.
 Gray is a lawyer, former counsel to George HW Bush, and leader of several think tanks dedicated to privatization and limiting regulation, such as Citizens for a Sound Economy and FreedomWorks.
 He's also rumored heir apparent to R.J.
 Reynolds company and has endowed a professorship of public health law at Harvard's School of Public Health.

 "The original proposal estimated registration costs for the chemical industry to be 2.3 billion euros over 11 years (0.05% of the sector's annual sales).
-Further to the adoption of a weakened REACH, the cost will probably be lower than expected.
+Further, due to the adoption of a weakened REACH, the cost will probably be lower than expected.
 The REACH legislation is also expected to induce reductions in public health costs and less negative impacts on the environment."

 Advice in Day-Glo Green